eclipse-orbit/orbit/README.md

 * [Bundle Checklist](https://wiki.eclipse.org/Orbit_Bundle_Checklist)
 * [Additional articles](https://wiki.eclipse.org/Category:Orbit)

-It's important to ensure that the bundle you're adding has been approved for use in at least one other Eclipse project on [IPZilla](https://dev.eclipse.org/ipzilla/query.cgi).
+It's important to ensure that the bundle you're adding has been approved for use in at least one other Eclipse project on [IPZilla](https://dev.eclipse.org/ipzilla/query.cgi) or [ClearlyDefined](https://clearlydefined.io/).
+In the latter case, please ensure the license is compatible.

 ### 1. Pick a Category